linnovate/old-hi/README.md

 ![Screenshot](http://i.imgur.com/C4uMD67.png)

 A self-hosted chat app for small teams built by [Security Compass][seccom].
+Forked this to be used in the HI project
 ## Features and Stuff

 * BYOS (bring your own server)